-The University of Mississippi School of Health Related Professions (SHRP) is dedicated to improving lives by achieving the highest standards of performance in education, research and healthcare; promoting the value of professionalism and lifelong learning among students, faculty and staff; finding solutions to the challenges of health disparities in Mississippi; embracing diversity; recruiting and retaining high performing students and faculty; and graduating outstanding health care professionals.
+The University of Mississippi Medical Center School of Health Related Professions (SHRP) is dedicated to improving lives by achieving the highest standards of performance in education, research and healthcare; promoting the value of professionalism and lifelong learning among students, faculty and staff; finding solutions to the challenges of health disparities in Mississippi; embracing diversity; recruiting and retaining high performing students and faculty; and graduating outstanding health care professionals.

-Published on Monday, July 23, 2018
+Published on Monday, July 3, 2023

-Published on Wednesday, May 16, 2018
+Published on Tuesday, May 30, 2023

-Published on Thursday, April 12, 2018
+Published on Monday, April 10, 2023

 Interested in pursuing a degree in a health related profession?
 SHRP offers five entry-level bachelor's degree programs for students to choose from.
 The school also offers advanced standing and progression programs for students who have graduated from a community college allied health program and have earned a health care credential.

 Interested in furthering your education in health care?
 SHRP offers four master's programs: Magnetic Resonance Imaging, Health Informatics and Information Management, Health Systems Administration, and Nuclear Medicine Technology.
 Two of the programs, Master of Health Informatics and Information Management and Master of Health Systems Administration, are offered online, making it convenient for working health care professionals to further their education.

 SHRP offers three doctoral programs that include the Doctor of Health Administration, Doctor of Occupational Therapy, and Doctor of Physical Therapy.
 The Doctor of Health Administration program is offered online.
 SHRP also offers four residency programs for qualified applicants.